 kubectl get poddisruptionbudgets --all-namespaces

 Examine the output.
 Verify that no app displays

 During the Enterprise PKS tile upgrade process, worker nodes are cordoned and drained.
 Workloads can prevent worker nodes from draining and cause the upgrade to fail or hang.

 To prevent hanging cluster upgrades, you can use the PKS CLI to configure the default node drain behavior.
 The new default behavior takes effect during the next upgrade, not immediately after configuring the behavior.

-Note: You can also configure node drain behavior in the Enterprise PKS tile.
-For information about configuring default node drain behavior in the Enterprise PKS tile, see Worker Node Hangs Indefinitely in Troubleshooting.
+To configure node drain behavior in the Enterprise PKS tile, see Worker Node Hangs Indefinitely in Troubleshooting.

 To configure default node drain behavior, do the following:

 View the current node drain behavior by running the following command:

 pks cluster CLUSTER-NAME --details